The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 In most people with erythropoietic protoporphyria, a deficiency of the enzyme ferrochelatase leads to accumulation of the heme precursor protoporphyrin Overview of Porphyrias Porphyrias are a group of disorders caused by deficiencies of enzymes involved in the production of heme.
 Heme is a chemical compound that contains iron and gives blood its red color.
 Heme is... read more in the bone marrow, red blood cells, blood plasma (the liquid component of blood), skin, and eventually the liver.

 About 10% of people who have the symptoms of erythropoietic protoporphyria actually have increased activity of a different enzyme.
 The increased activity leads to accumulation of the same heme precursor.
 However, the abnormal gene for this form of erythropoietic protoporphyria is carried on the X-chromosome Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more , and thus the disorder, called X-linked protoporphyria, occurs mainly in boys.
+Chromosomes are made of a very long strand... read more , and thus the disorder is called X-linked protoporphyria.

 Because X-linked protoporphyria is so similar to erythropoietic protoporphyria, it is sometimes regarded as a variant of erythropoietic protoporphyria.